 Kids love the extra-fancy playscape at Mueller Lake Park.
 It’s not your typical generic green slide and a couple of tubes to crawl through.
 It has big, spinny things, a sand pit with water spigots, a climbing structure and a kind of merry-go-round/seesaw combo.
 There are several variations on swings, including one with a round seat big enough for a couple of youngsters.
 A large amphitheater in the park hosts movies, concerts and festivals.
 Near the old hangar, there is an ever-evolving selection of food trucks and trailers, offering both quick bites and full meals.

 Catch-and-release fishing is allowed in the lake.
 Swimming, unfortunately, is not.
 The lake is home to a healthy population of ducks, and duck feeding is a popular activity among the kiddos.
 Watch out for the geese, though.
 They can be aggressive.

 Open every Sunday, the farmer’s market sets up shop in the old hangar.
 More than 40 vendors sell seasonal produce, cheeses, milk, handmade jewelry, meats, and prepared foods.
-Most are generous with the free samples; that’s how the getcha.
+Fermented foods and drinks continue to be popular, including pickles, kimchi, kombucha, yogurt and beer.
+Most are generous with the free samples; that’s how they getcha.
 Pony rides, a small petting zoo and balloon makers keep the kids entertained.
 An abundance of strollers and small dogs can lead to minor traffic jams and unexpected licking.